Hebe (mythology): Etymology

 The ἥβη is the inherited word for "youth", from Proto-Indo-European *(H)iēgw-eh2-, "youth, vigour".

 The name Hebe comes from the Greek word meaning "youth" or "prime of life".

 Although she was not as strongly associated with her father, Hebe was occasionally referred to with the epithet Dia (see Cult), which can be translated to "Daughter of Zeus" or "Heavenly".

-Juventus likewise means "youth", as can be seen in such derivatives as juvenile.

 Mythology

 Birth

 Hebe is the daughter of Zeus and his sister-wife Hera.
 Pindar in Nemean Ode 10 refers to her as the most beautiful of the goddesses, and being by her mother's side in Olympus forever.
-In some traditions that were recorded by Servius, her father Zeus gifted her two doves with human voices, and one flew to where the Oracle of Dodona would be established.

-In a rare, alternative version of Hebe's conception, her mother Hera became pregnant merely by eating a lettuce plant while dining with her fellow Olympian, Apollo.
-This version was recorded by famed Italian mythographer Natalis Comes.
-Reconstructed Orphic beliefs may also present a different version of Hera's impregnation with Hebe.
+Reconstructed Orphic beliefs may present a different version of Hera's impregnation with Hebe.
 It should be remembered that this version of the myth of Hebe's birth is a speculative reconstruction, and therefore, it likely does not represent how the myth would have been known to its original audience.
 In another version, Hera sought out a way to become pregnant without assistance of Zeus by travelling to realm of Oceanus and Tethys at the end of the world.
 There, she entered the garden of Flora and she touched a sole, nameless plant from the land of Olene and became pregnant with Ares.
 Hera returned to the garden sometime after his birth and ate lettuce to become pregnant with Hebe.